wri/trazo/README.md

 ## Notes

 - The repo includes SOS and EOS GeoTIFFs under `seasontifs/` as a fallback.
 The Step 1 script tries to download the upstream set first and falls back to the bundled copies when needed.
+  - If downloads fail (e.g., SSL certificate issues), you can manually copy `seasontifs/S2_SOS_WGS84.tif` and `seasontifs/S2_EOS_WGS84.tif` to `{input_dir}/eossos tifs/`
+  - Or use `--season-tifs-dir` to point to an existing directory with these files
 - The repo includes a Sentinel 2 tile index at `spatial/sentinel_2_index_shapefile.geojson` for building tile lists from an AOI.
 - All scripts accept `--help` to see the full argument list and defaults.
+- **Important**: If you encounter PROJ database version conflicts (common when mixing conda and venv), the virtual environment activation script has been configured to use the correct PROJ database automatically.